 Display Using PDB Shortcode

 If this is enabled, when a proxy post is viewed on your site, a [pdb_single] shortcode is used to display the content.
 In most cases, this is what you want, but you can uncheck this and display the proxy post using its native formatting.
-If you do choose to show your content this way, you can use the normal WordPress templating system to format the content.
+If you do choose to show your content using the WP native formatting, you can use the normal WordPress templating system to format the content.

 Single Record Shortcode Extra Attributes